timjogorman/RicherEventDescription/guidelines.md

 :bangbang: *There are many relations which seem like a sort of semantic containment (things like part/whole, cause/effect, disorder/symptoms).
-However, the CONTAINS relation should *only* be used when there exists strict temporal containment (the temporal span of the container fully encompasses that of the contained), and a more specific relation (CONTAINS/SUB-EVENT, for instance) is not indicated.
-This rule will not be violated, and pay attention to DocTimeRel (because a BEFORE EVENT will never CONTAIN an OVERLAP EVENT, etc).
+However, the CONTAINS relation should only be used when there exists strict temporal containment (the temporal span of the container fully encompasses that of the contained).
-Use a WHOLE/PART relation for instances of physical containment, etc.
-Discussed below.*